Combat operations in 1964 during the Indonesia–Malaysia confrontation: Sunda Strait Crisis

+Landing At Kesang River

-On 29 October, 52 soldiers landed near the mouth of the Kesang River on the Johore-Malacca border and not far from 28 (Commonwealth) Brigade base at Terendak Camp, Malacca.
+On 29 October 52 soldiers landed near the mouth of the Kesang River on the Johore-Malacca border and not far from 28 (Commonwealth) Brigade base at Camp Terendak, Malacca.
 The Commanding officer of 3rd Battalion, Royal Australian Regiment (3 RAR) was given the task of dealing with the invaders with his D Company, B Company 1 RNZIR and C Squadron 4th Royal Tank Regiment with fire support from 102 Battery Royal Australian Artillery.
 20 surrendered, while some others were killed or captured by the Royal Malay Regiment.

-In the same period, about 30 landed near Pontian and were hunted down by 1 RNZIR, the Malaysian Army and Royal Federated Malay States Police Field Force personnel in Batu 20 Muar, Johore.
-There were also terrorist attacks in Singapore.

-These attacks on West Malaysia led the UK to plan offensive air and sea operations against Indonesia.
-It appears that Far East HQ produced a tentative list of seven potential targets for retaliation based on four criteria.
-The criteria were that: the target must be related to the Indonesian attack; must be militarily useful; would produce minimum casualties; and, be least likely to produce escalation.

-In late 1963 and into 1964, the Indonesian Air Force took to "buzzing" towns in Sarawak.
-This led to Malaysia declaring an air defense identification zone on 24 February.
-The RAF started periodic fighter patrols along the border using aircraft such as Javelin and RN Sea Vixens from the fleet carrier in theatre The UK already had 12 Light Air Defence Regiment Royal Artillery (12 Lt AD Regt) stationed in West Malaysia.